Industrial Engineering and Operations Research

 Normative Time to Advancement

-Total normative time to advancement is 2-3 years.
+Total normative time to advancement is two to two and a half years.

-Step I: This process normally takes 1 year (to take the entrance exam).
+Step I: This process normally takes one year (to take the entrance exam).

 Step II: After passing the preliminary or entrance exam, students prepare for their PhD oral qualifying examination.
 This step lasts one to one and a half years.
 With the successful passing of the orals, students are advanced to candidacy for the PhD degree.